WCGA-Murdoch/Database-Tutorials/tools/barley_panache.md

 <img src="img/jbrowse/01_barley_jbrowse.png" alt="hi" width="600" class="inline"/>

-For detailed information about the data tracks available on the genome browsers, please refer to the [database introduction section](../Barley.md#3-barley-panache-database)
+For detailed information about the data tracks available on the panache browsers, please refer to the [database introduction section](../Barley.md#3-barley-panache-database)

 ### 2. Additional documentation on Panache can be found here